se-edu/learningresources/contents/data/nosql/NoSQL.md

 <img src="documentDatabaseStructure.png" width="75%" class="mx-auto mb-2 d-block"/>

-In contrast to tables and table entries in SQL databases, document databases comprise of multiple collections, which in turn consists of multiple documents.
+In contrast to tables and table entries in relational databases, document databases comprise of multiple collections, which in turn consists of multiple documents.

 In a simplified e-commerce website for example, you may have the following collections: { id="main-example" }
 - _customers_ - storing the account details of customers, their purchase histories, etc.